HyberionBrew/f1tenth_orl_dataset/README.md

 ![trajectories_with_skulls](https://github.com/HyberionBrew/f1tenth_orl_dataset/assets/31421881/738391f5-ca3f-4712-8a40-fcdcef8ba9ef)

 The f110-real-v1 dataset contains a bit over 300 trajectories, collected with 30 different agents.
 Each trajectory contains 251 timesteps.
-In the above picture crashes (terminals) are marked with black dots, normal truncations are black x's and the colored x's are the starting points along the track.
+In the above picture crashes (terminals) are marked with black skulls, normal truncations are black x's and the colored x's are the starting points along the track.

 # How to install
 Tested with conda and python=3.8.